-Keywords: Camps; Co-worker exclusion; City of Edmonton; Construction; Cook’s helper; Discrimination; Equity activism; Indigenous women; Intersectionality; Muriel Stanley-Venne; Native Outreach; Papaschase Band; Racism; Racist slurs; Residential Schools; Syncrude; Truck driving; Women in construction
+Keywords: Camps; City of Edmonton; Construction; Cook’s helper; Co-worker exclusion; Discrimination; Equity activism; Indigenous; Intersectionality; Muriel Stanley Venne; Native Outreach; Papaschase Band; Papaschase First Nation; Racism; Racist slurs; Residential Schools; Syncrude; Truck driver; Women in construction

 Transcript: Download PDF